rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 keypair for an identity which is not the expected one.
 Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.

+> **RECOMMENDATION:**
+> Select the strongest MLS Credential type available among the
+> target members of an MLS group.

 In the case where an adversarial keypair is generated for a specific identity, an infrastructure without any transparency mechanism or